Mosquita: Content

-In an interview with Johnny Newsome from Unsung Melody, Ferreira stated Mosquita was intentionally crafted with a blend of influences and a tribute to classic rock legends, revealing he added a deliberate nod to Queen's iconic track "Another One Bites The Dust."
+In an interview with Johnny Newsome from Unsung Melody, Ferreira stated "Mosquita" was intentionally crafted with a blend of influences and a tribute to classic rock legends, revealing he added a deliberate nod to Queen's iconic track "Another One Bites the Dust".
 Ferreira, a lifelong Queen fan, integrated a subtle homage into the pre-chorus of "Mosquita" as a personal tribute.
-He explained, "It was kind of like my little subtle way of putting a non-disrespectful tribute to that lick and just kind of hinting at it, then stepping away."
+He explained, "It was kind of like my little subtle way of putting a non-disrespectful tribute to that lick and just kind of hinting at it, then stepping away".
 This gesture was not only a reflection of his admiration for Queen but also an effort to introduce younger audiences to classic rock influences that might otherwise go unrecognized.

-The song also includes a collaboration with Shooter Jennings, adding a dynamic layer to the track and contributing to the album’s eclectic sound.
+The song also includes a collaboration with Shooter Jennings, adding a dynamic layer to the track and contributing to the album's eclectic sound.
 Ferreira mentioned that he wrote approximately 120 songs during the creation of 37 Channels, allowing his creative process to flow organically without restricting genres or styles.
 This approach resulted in a record that showcased his varied influences and the "randomness" of his thought process, which he attributed to his multicultural upbringing and experiences in different regions of the world.

 Ferreira stated "Mosquita" embodies his vision of offering fresh yet nostalgic sounds to the modern rock scene, expressing concern about the state of contemporary music, noting that many platforms tend to "spoon feed people what they think they should be hearing" instead of providing a diverse array of musical styles.
-By incorporating tributes to artists like Queen and covering bands such as Fleetwood Mac in past records, Ferreira aimed to bridge the gap between classic rock and new listeners, preserving the legacy of influential music while contributing his own voice to the genre.
+By incorporating tributes to artists like Queen and covering bands such as Fleetwood Mac in records, Ferreira aimed to bridge the gap between classic rock and new listeners, preserving the legacy of influential music while contributing his own voice to the genre.

 Release

-Although Mosquita was uploaded to YouTube and available to stream for free on August 8, 2013 to coincide with the announcement of the band's new album 37 Channels, it was not officially released as a single to stream on all major platforms or to purchase from the iTunes store and Amazon Music until August 13, 2013.
+Although "Mosquita" was uploaded to YouTube and available to stream for free on August 8, 2013, to coincide with the announcement of the band's new album 37 Channels, it was not officially released as a single to stream on all major platforms or to purchase from the iTunes Store and Amazon Music until August 13, 2013.

 Charts

-"Mosquita" received limited commercial airplay on rock radio stations and failed to chart on any major music charts, however Tantric's 37 Channels peaked at number 24 on Billboard's Top Hard Rock Albums chart on October 5, 2013.
+"Mosquita" received limited commercial airplay on rock radio stations and failed to chart on any major music charts, however Tantric's 37 Channels peaked at number 24 on Billboards Top Hard Rock Albums chart on October 5, 2013.